Ask a Vet

 Can I Give My Dog KFC Chicken Bones?

 Absolutely not!
 The real danger in giving your dog KFC chicken is the presence of bones.
 Some people believe that dogs can eat bones without issues, but this is not the case.
-When bones are cooked they can then become even more dangerous for your pooch.
+When bones are cooked they can then become even more dangerous for your dog.

 Why is this?
 Well, cooked bones are very brittle.
 If your dog eats chicken bones from KFC, then there’s a chance that something rather catastrophic could happen.
 The bones could potentially cause your dog to choke.
-If your dog swallows the bones, there’s even a chance that holes could be ripped inside of your dog’s intestines.
+If your dog swallows the bones, there’s even a chance that holes could be ripped inside your dog’s intestines.
 This is a medical emergency that could even result in death.

-Can I Give My Dog KFC Chips?
+Can I Give My Dog KFC Fries?

 Oil is pretty bad for your dog.
 The oil in KFC fries consists of a lot of trans and saturated fats.
 These fats are certainly not good for your dog, so they are best avoided.
 Not only that, but these fats can upset your dog’s stomach.
 For the sake of your flooring in your house and for your dog, it’s usually best to avoid giving your dog fries from KFC.
 The last thing you want to be doing is cleaning up your dog’s mess from the floor because they have a bad stomach.